wp-plugins/responsive-column-widgets/readme.txt

 == Description ==
 Do you want to arrange widgets horizontally?
 If so, this plugin may be the solution for you.

+Or if you a developer and looking for an easy way to render some outputs in responsive columns, this plugin will be handy.
+Pass your arrays to the plugin filter.
+Then the plugin will take care of it for you.

 <h4>How It Works</h4>
 [youtube http://www.youtube.com/watch?v=vo36sW7W35Y]